Poisson Equations with locally-Lipschitz coefficients and Uniform in Time Averaging for Stochastic Differential Equations via Strong Exponential Stability: Introduction

-This is novel to this paper and to its inspiring work \cite{barr2020fast}.
+This UiT result (with a rate of convergence, in $\epsilon$) is novel to this paper and to its inspiring work \cite{barr2020fast}.
 The difference between the present paper and \cite{barr2020fast} is in the nature of the system at hand, as in \cite{barr2020fast} the fast system is a (relatively straightforward) finite state space jump process and the slow system is an SDE with a specific structure, while here we treat general systems of SDEs (i.e. both the fast and slow processes are SDEs).
 More precisely, besides the fact that our result is uniform in time (UiT), this paper deals with slow-fast systems of SDEs which are fully coupled (i.e. all the coefficients can depend on both $X_{t}^{\epsilon,x,y}$ and $Y_{t}^{\epsilon,x,y}$), evolve in non-compact state space, and whose coefficients are allowed super-linear growth; in particular, the drift coefficients of both the slow and the fast system are locally Lipschitz.
-Furthermore, our convergence result comes with an explicit rate in $\epsilon$.
+Furthermore, our convergence result comes with an explicit rate in $\epsilon$ - feature which is particularly relevant for use in applications.